Maine Wing Civil Air Patrol

 These days, our mission is to serve America by developing our Nation's youth; accomplishing local/state/national missions in Air Search & Rescue, Disaster Relief and Homeland Security; and educating citizenry to ensure our Nation's air and space supremacy.

-The Wing Commander is Col. James Jordan.
+The Wing Commander is Col. Blain Cote.

 As a Civil Air Patrol member, I pledge to promote an uncompromising safety environment for myself and others, and to prevent the loss of, or damage to, Civil Air Patrol assets entrusted to me.
 I will perform all of my activities in a professional and safe manner, and will hold myself accountable for my actions in all of our Missions for America.